Inexact Restoration via random models for unconstrained noisy optimization: Analysis of the proposed algorithm

 \begin{definition} For a given iteration $k\geq 0$, let $x_k,g_k,\delta_k,x_k+p_k,y_k,y_{k+1}^t,\widetilde{y}_{k+1}, y_{k+1}^g$ be as in Algorithm \nomepunto.
 Then, given $\kappa>0$, we say that iteration $k$ is true when

 and

 \end{definition}

 Based on Section \ref{S_PF}, we remark that true iterations occur with a certain probability if the level of noise is sufficiently small.
 In the case of finite-sum minimization, iteration $k$ is true in probability provided that the sample sizes used for computing $\bar f_k^*,\, \bar f_k^\dagger, \, g_k, \, \bar f_k^p$ satisfy lower bounds of the form \eqref{eq:y}; in the remaining cases of Section \ref{S_PF}, iteration $k$ is true in probability for specified numbers of trials employed in the evaluation of $\bar f_k^*,\, \bar f_k^\dagger, \, g_k, \, \bar f_k^p$ and complying with inequalities of the form \eqref{eq:py}.
-By using Taylor expansion and assuming Lipschitz continuity of $\nabla f$, the second condition in (\ref{eq:true1}) and (\ref{eq:true3}) imply that model $m_k(p)= \bar f_k^{\dagger} +g_k^Tp$ is fully linear in a ball of center $x_k$ and radius $\delta_k$, according to the definition of fully linear model given e.g. in \cite[Definition 3.1]{ChenMeniSche18}.
+By using Taylor expansion and assuming Lipschitz continuity of $\nabla f$, the second condition in (\ref{eq:true1}) and (\ref{eq:true3}) imply that model $m_k(p)= \bar f_k^{\dagger} +g_k^Tp$ is fully linear in a ball of center $x_k$ and radius $\delta_k$, according to the definition of fully linear model\footnote{ Suppose $\nabla f$ is Lipschitz continuous and let $\kappa_{ef},\kappa_{eg}$ be some positive constants.
+A function $m_k$ is a $(\kappa_{ef},\kappa_{eg})$-fully linear model on $B=\{x: \|x-x_k\|\le \delta_k\}$ if $\forall y\in B$